 Begin with the classic pose and have your subjects face the camera in order to get them comfortable for the session.
 The classic pose is one of the easiest family portrait poses for the following reasons:

-- Simple – Your clients have likely posed for photos using some variation of this pose
+- Simple Pose – Your clients have likely posed for photos using some variation of this pose.

-- Quick – Because it is a simple and familiar pose, getting in and out of this pose requires almost no time
+- Quick Pose – Because it is a simple and familiar pose, getting in and out of this pose requires little time.

-- Safe (albeit Boring) – While not very creative, it’s the traditional, must-have shot.
+- Safe (albeit Boring) Pose – While not very creative, it’s the traditional, must-have shot.

 Pose #2 | Hug into the Middle